JUAN-CALLEJO/mgt4250spring2024/README.md

 ### Interpreting Visualizations

-I. What's the relationship between Club Speed and Carry Distance among the team?
+**I. What's the relationship between Club Speed and Carry Distance among the team?**

 ![newplot (1)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/23bdeeff-b84b-4e97-aaf9-42c575cb2cc1)

 This visualization plots the data points in a club speed range between 103-124 mph, showing an existent strong correlation between the club speed (mph) and the carry distance (yards).
 It is an interactive scatter plot that allows to select players in the team, giving a better perspective of how the players are distributed in distance and club speed.

-II.
-How does Impact Height Position Affect Ball Speed with a Driver?
+**II.
+How does Impact Height Position Affect Ball Speed with a Driver?**

 ![newplot (2)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/88c9a6f1-069e-4e06-80d8-44d8f855439b)

-III.
+This visualization shows how when players  contact the ball near the center or slightly above the center of the club face, the ball speed and smash factor increase.
+The lower ball speeds recorded have a lower smash factor (blue) and a negative impact height while the higher ball speeds are located on the positive side of the chart, having a higher ball speed and higher smash factor (yellow).
+The players that hit the ball shorter (low ball speed), trying to hit the ball higher in the face will optimize their distance by increasing the smash factor and ball speed.

+**III.
 How accurate are Elon players regarding distance dispersion?
-What is the area each player has to improve?
+What is the area each player has to improve?**

 ![newplot (3)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/3cf9aaed-7b7f-4884-ab4e-9828fe368f05)